Toronto Summer Music Festival: Artistic Director: William Fedkenheuer

-Canadian violinist William Fedkenheuer is a two-time Grammy-nominee and Artistic Director of Toronto Summer Music.
+Canadian violinist William Fedkenheuer is a two-time Grammy-nominee and artistic director of Toronto Summer Music.
 Originally from Calgary, Will is celebrated internationally as a performer, educator, and arts consultant, bringing more than 25 years of experience at the highest levels of chamber music, including his work with the Miró, Fry Street, and Borromeo String Quartets.

-He has performed on many of the world’s most prestigious stages—from Carnegie Hall and Esterházy Castle to Suntory Hall and the Library of Congress—and collaborated with renowned artists such as Leon Fleisher, Audra McDonald, Yo-Yo Ma, Dawn Upshaw, Wu Man, Sasha Cooke, Midori, Caroline Shaw, and Kevin Puts.
+He has performed on many of the world's most prestigious stages—from Carnegie Hall and Esterházy Castle to Suntory Hall and the Library of Congress—and collaborated with renowned artists such as Leon Fleisher, Audra McDonald, Yo-Yo Ma, Dawn Upshaw, Wu Man, Sasha Cooke, Midori, Caroline Shaw, and Kevin Puts.
 His discography includes the Grammy-nominated albums Home and House of Belonging, as well as a benchmark Beethoven cycle with the Miró Quartet on Pentatone.

-Will’s early career was shaped by his roots in Canadian fiddle traditions—he was named a Canadian National Fiddle Champion in 1989 and he made his solo debut with the Calgary Philharmonic at age 17.
-He studied at Rice and Indiana University and spent formative summers at Tanglewood, the Ravinia Festival’s Steans Music Institute, and the Music Academy of the West.
+Will's early career was shaped by his roots in Canadian fiddle traditions—he was named a Canadian National Fiddle Champion in 1989 and he made his solo debut with the Calgary Philharmonic at age 17.
+He studied at Rice and Indiana University and spent formative summers at Tanglewood, the Ravinia Festival's Steans Music Institute, and the Music Academy of the West.

-Currently a member of the Miró Quartet, Will serves as Professor of Practice in Violin and Chamber Music at The University of Texas’s Butler School of Music, where he co-directs the Young Professional String Quartet Program and mentors emerging artists.
-A sought-after speaker and professional development coach, he works with individuals and institutions across the arts sector to develop vision, strategy, and impact.
-His teaching reflects a deep commitment to authenticity, mentorship, and lifelong learning.
+Currently a member of the Miró Quartet, Will serves as Professor of Practice in Violin and Chamber Music at The University of Texas's Butler School of Music, where he co-directs the Young Professional String Quartet Program and mentors emerging artists.
+In his capacity as a public speaker and professional development coach, he works with individuals and institutions across the arts sector to develop vision, strategy, and impact.

-As Artistic Director of Toronto Summer Music, Will is honoured to return to his Canadian roots and lead a new era of growth, mentorship, and community engagement for TSM.
+As artistic director of Toronto Summer Music, Will is honoured to return to his Canadian roots and lead a new era of growth, mentorship, and community engagement for TSM.
 Will is a citizen of Canada and the United States.
 When not travelling, he lives with his wife Leah, their two sons Max and Olli, and their dogs, Frizzy and Lola.